ThePranjul/Supermarket-Management-System/README.md

 # Supermarket-Management-System
-Menu-based Python-based Supermarket management system for the Owner to manage Inventory, Suppliers and the overall supply chain
+Menu-based Python-based Supermarket management system for the Owner to manage Inventory, Suppliers and the overall supply chain.
 Uses Python and MySQL RDBMS